AdobeDocs/workfront.en/help/classic/documents/workfront-for-adobe-creative-cloud/use-wf-adobe-cc.md

    Workfront opens in a new browser tab.

-### Upload a new version of a file from an Adobe application
+### Upload a new version of a file from an Adobe application {#upload-a-new-version-of-a-file-from-an-adobe-application}

 1. If you want to export a file you are working on in a supported Adobe application as a new version of a file in Workfront, open the file in the Adobe application.&nbsp;
 1. If the Workfront extension is not displayed, click **Window** > **Extensions** > Workfront.